trumpfheller/trumpfheller.github.io/testing/bt_protocolerrors.md

 ### 2.Inspect the Infotainment System:

 * Software Updates: Check if there are any firmware or software updates available for the infotainment system and apply them if necessary.
+Infotainment systems are prone to show these errors.
 * Reset to Factory Settings: Perform a factory reset of the infotainment system if persistent issues occur, but be sure to back up important settings first.

 Use a Bluetooth Sniffer: